-Note that there are multiple EC2 Metadata versions of this data provided to instances. cloud-init will attempt to use the most recent API version it supports in order to get latest API features and instance-data.
+Note that there are multiple EC2 Metadata versions of this data provided to instances.
+Cloud-init attempts to use the most recent API version it supports in order to get the latest API features and instance-data.
 If a given API version is not exposed to the instance, those API features will be unavailable to the instance.